ethereum-optimism/optimism/specs/derivation.md

 number.
 [Remember][batch-format] the batch includes a [sequencing epoch][g-sequencing-epoch] number, an L2 timestamp, and a transaction list.

-TODO reference epoch constraints

 This block is part of a [sequencing epoch][g-sequencing-epoch], whose number matches that of an L1 block (its *[L1 origin][g-l1-origin]*).
 This L1 block is used to derive L1 attributes and (for the first L2 block in the epoch) user deposits.

-Therefore, a [`PayloadAttributesV1`] object must include the following transactions:
+Therefore, a [`PayloadAttributesV1`][expanded-payload] object must include the following transactions:

 - one or more [deposited transactions][g-deposited], of two kinds:
   - a single *[L1 attributes deposited transaction][g-l1-attr-deposit]*, derived from the L1 origin.